Twin Waters

 Twin Waters is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Twin Waters, as evaluated at the latest Census, comprised 73.9% houses and 26.1% other dwellings.
-In comparison, Non-Metro Qld had 76.4% houses and 23.6% other dwellings.
-Home ownership in Twin Waters was 58.0%, with mortgaged dwellings at 30.0% and rented ones at 12.0%.
-The median monthly mortgage repayment was $2,167, higher than Non-Metro Qld's average of $1,655.
-Median weekly rent in Twin Waters was $650, compared to Non-Metro Qld's $345.
-Nationally, Twin Waters' mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Twin Waters' dwelling structure, as per the latest Census, consisted of 73.9% houses and 26.1% other dwellings (semi-detached, apartments, 'other').
+This compares to Regional Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Twin Waters stood at 58.0%, with mortgaged dwellings at 30.0% and rented ones at 12.0%.
+The median monthly mortgage repayment was $2,167, higher than Regional Qld's average of $1,655.
+Median weekly rent in Twin Waters was recorded at $650, compared to Regional Qld's $345.
+Nationally, Twin Waters' mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing